laristra/wonton/doc/concepts.md

 center and the cell center.
 A corner is formed by all the wedges of a cell at a node.

-In addition to the advanced mesh entities (sides, wedges, and corners), AuxMeshTopology also resolves some advanced connectivity information.
+In addition to the advanced mesh entities (sides, wedges, and corners), AuxMeshTopology also computes some advanced connectivity information.
 An example is Wonton::AuxMeshTopology::node_get_cell_adj_nodes(), which, given a node index in the mesh, returns a vector of all the nodes that are attached to all cells attached to the given node.